chenwang57/PFNet/README.md

 After uncommenting the test code `trainer.evaluate(is_pretrained=True, model_path='./experiments/LondonHW_15/2022-05-12-22-33-53/best_model')`, and changing the path `LondonHW_15/2022-05-12-22-33-53` of the test model, you can run `python run.py` to perform the test operation.

+We put the log file of the best result in 60 minutes prediction on LondonHW and ManchesterHW under the folder `best_logs`.

 ## Citation
 ***
 Please cite the following paper, if you find the repository or the paper useful.